China's CCB agrees to buy majority stake in LME ring dealer Metdist

-NEW YORK China Construction Bank (CCB) (601939.SS) said on Wednesday it will buy a majority stake in UK metals trading firm Metdist Trading Limited, becoming the second Chinese company to gain access to the 138-year old London Metal Exchange's trading floor.
+NEW YORK Oct 21 China Construction Bank (CCB) said on Wednesday it will buy a majority stake in UK metals trading firm Metdist Trading Limited, becoming the second Chinese company to gain access to the 138-year old London Metal Exchange's trading floor.

 The news comes after Reuters reported last week that China's No. 2 lender by assets was in talks to buy Metdist, a Category 1 member of the LME which was founded by Metdist chairman Lord Raj Bagri 45 years ago.